-We utilize street and independent sources for our research, but it is not the sole basis of our investment decision making process.
-Other sources of information we utilize can include industry data obtained from subscription services, company filings, street research and models.
-We utilize these services for real-time news and pricing.
-We also utilize other independent research sources for quantitative reports that measure such things as price changes, growth rates, profitability, valuation, earnings surprises and earnings revisions.
+Stephens utilizes street and independent sources for our research, but it is not the sole basis of our investment decision making process.
+Other sources of information utilized by Stephens can include industry data obtained from subscription services, company filings, street research and models.
+Stephens utilizes these services for real-time news and pricing.
+Stephens also utilizes other independent research sources for quantitative reports that measure such things as price changes, growth rates, profitability, valuation, earnings surprises and earnings revisions.
 These quantitative reports are used to help identify new securities that meet our investment criteria and to monitor existing holdings.